Our Board of Directors

 Director

-My current role is Director of Communities at Gloucester City Council and I previously worked for a local charity in a number of different roles over several years.
-My experience has shown me the value of communities and the impact of them taking a lead role in developing their own sense of community, be it in a place or around a passion.
-I am passionate about empowering people to act on the things that are most important to them and love to see what can be created when groups of people share motivation to make things happen.
+Ruth is the Director of Communities at Gloucester City Council and she has previously worked for a local charity in a number of different roles over several years.
+Her experience has shown her the value of communities and the impact of them taking a lead role in developing their own sense of community, be it in a place or around a passion.
+She is passionate about empowering people to act on the things that are most important to them and love to see what can be created when groups of people share motivation to make things happen.

-I have been a Board Member since the Community Building Collective was first established and have seen it grow and evolve over time.
-I was really keen to make sure that the opportunity was there to move away from other services and form into the unique organisation it is today.
+She has been a Board Member since the Community Building Collective was first established and have seen it grow and evolve over time.
+She was really keen to make sure that the opportunity was there to move away from other services and form into the unique organisation it is today.

 Ruth Saunders